 Mayor Nutter has stated one of his top priorities is to make Philadelphia the greenest and most sustainable city in America.
 To aid in achieving this goal, the newly created Philadelphia Energy Authority has been tasked with improving energy sustainability and affordability in the City and with educating consumers on their energy choices.
 The City is investing in and evaluating additional options and investing in green infrastructure to better manage storm water reclamation and reduce pollution of the City's public waters.
 There has been extensive investment in creating more and better public green spaces, such as Love Park in Center City as well as green spaces along both the Delaware and Schuylkill Rivers.
-Finally, the City has been taking steps to accommodate all modes of transportation including bicycling.
-As noted above, in April 2015, Philadelphia launched its new bicycle sharing system, Indego, with Independence Blue Cross as the title sponsor.
-Once fully implemented, this bicycle share program is expected to have up to 2,000 bicycles.
+Finally, the City has been taking steps to further reduce automobile traffic, congestion and pollution by making Philadelphia's streets increasingly friendly to bicyclists.
+Philadelphia is on-track to introduce its new bicycle sharing system in 2015.
+Bicycle share programs have been successfully implemented in other cities worldwide.